RobCranfill/featheremin/README.md

 ## Hardware
 So far, almost all components are from [Adafruit](https://www.adafruit.com).
 I love Adafruit!
  * Feather RP2040 microcontroller (Adafruit product ID 4884).
 A simpler RPi Pico could work.
- * VL53L0X Time-of-Flight distance sensor (Adafruit product ID 3317)
+ * Two VL53L0X Time-of-Flight distance sensors (Adafruit product ID 3317)
- * VL53L4CD Time-of-Flight distance sensor (Adafruit product ID 5396)
+ * <strike>VL53L4CD Time-of-Flight distance sensor (Adafruit product ID 5396)</strike>
  * APDS-9960 proximity/gesture sensor
  * 2.2" TFT display
  * I'm still trying to figure out how to amplify this.
 I've used:
+   * 3 watt I2S amp (the current configuration, as I2S yields better audio)
    * 1 watt STEMMA audio amplifier with speaker
    * 20 watt audio amp with external speaker
-   * 3 watt I2S amp (the current configuration, as I2S gives better sound)
  * A TRS 1/8" headphone connector (that's stereo but so far this thing is mono)
  * a big breadboard and miscellaneous other stuff to put them together.

 ## Software required
- * Adafruit CircuitPython 8.2.something (currently Release Candidate 1)
+ * Adafruit CircuitPython 8.2.0 (8.2.x required for new 'synthio' stuff)
  * The following Adafruit support libraries; use 'circup' to install?
+   * THIS LIST IS IN FLUX
    * adafruit_vl53l0x.mpy
    * adafruit_apds9960
    * adafruit_bus_device